 Regional Retail Sales and Services means a commercial use that provides goods and/or services directly to the customer, whose primary clientele is customers who live throughout the surrounding region and may include both small and large format tenants up to 120,000 square feet.
-This use would include those who sell apparel, electronics, furniture, durable goods, specialty items, formula retail outlets, and other more expensive, and less frequently purchased items; beyond the surrounding neighborhood.
+This would include those who sell apparel, electronics, furniture, durable goods, specialty items, formula retail outlets, and other more expensive, and less frequently purchased items; beyond the surrounding neighborhood.
 Regional Retail sales and services can include counter and other walk-up facilities as well as adjacent outdoor activity areas accessory to such uses.
+Regional retail uses can also include interactive spaces (e.g., uses that promote pedestrian activity on the ground level of buildings), including but be not limited to, markets, cafes, restaurants, fitness centers, bike shops/bike repair, childcare, creative maker spaces, co-working spaces, health and wellness spaces, learning spaces, and neighborhood spaces (e.g., neighborhood-serving amenities or accessible resources for the community).